Nsayre/nds-docs/guides/Git.rst

 Best Practices and Etiquette
 ============================

-README
-^^^^^^
-TODO

 Commit Messages
 ^^^^^^^^^^^^^^^

-TODO

-Clear and concise commit messages make approving pull requests easier and facilitate collaborative development.
-Here are some general guidelines to keep messages clear and concise.

-The first line should be a short summary, like a headline, that describes the purpose of the commit.
-Ideally it is 50 characters or fewer.
+Commits should focus on a single issue, and their messages should be clear and concise.
+The first line should be a summary, that describes the purpose in 50 characters or less.

-If the first line does not adequately describe the changes, then it should be followed by a blank line and a longer detailed description.
-The detailed description can add detail to the purpose, as well as elaborate on how it was achieved.
-It can also include any information that would be helpful to reviewers or contributors that will be viewing the message.
+If the first line isn't sufficient to describe the change, then it can be followed with a blank line and a more detailed description.
+The details could describe what was changed, and how it was achieved.
+Since the purpose of this message is collaboration and posterity, it should make sense in the context of developer reviewing the changes.
+It should be written in the imperative mood , as in "Fix", not "Fixed" or "Fixes".
+Related issues can be referenced in the following way: "Fix login bug (#49)"

-All parts of the message should be written in the imperative mood.
-Example: "Fix typo in README".
-The main verbs in the imperative mood are in the present tense, unlike non-imperative mood messages like "Fixed typo in README".
-Imperative mood messages read as if they are commands to achieve what has been done.

-Commit messages should include references to relevant issues or tasks.
-Example: "Fix login validation bug (#123)

 Squashing Commits? something like that
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^